Note: Since writing this review, many new and exciting Glossika language packages have been and are continuing to be released.

 They will definitely make a supplement to your current studies.
 We always welcome feedback from our users.

-My only minor complaint with Glossika GMS is that I think a new language learner would struggle to understand how to get the most out of it.
+One minor complaint I have with Glossika GMS is that I think a new language learner would struggle to understand how to get the most out of it.

 Even though there’s an introductory PDF which gives a run-down on the method and a brief lesson on the basics of the language, average learners would probably not see the value in sentence repetition unless shown exactly how it works.

-The package would definitely benefit from a video or audio tutorial for the uninitiated.
+The package would definitely benefit from better video or audio tutorials for the uninitiated.

 That being said, as someone who believes in learning languages by repetitious exposure to whole lexical chunks over time rather than entirely unnatural memorization of grammar rules, I believe Glossika is a tremendously valuable resource and I look forward to more language editions becoming available.